-RE (3) English (5) Mathematics (5) Science (6) Modern Language (3) ONE from Art, Drama, Music & PE (3) Games (2) City & Guilds Food Hospitality (3), BTEC First Extended Certificate in Horticulture (6)
+Pathway C RE (3) English (5) Mathematics (5) Science (6) Modern Language (3) ONE from Art, Drama, Music & PE (3) BTEC Introductory Business or BTEC First Horticulture (9) Games (2)

-The Post-16 curriculum is based on A level subjects plus a range Vocational Courses.
-There is also a core provision of Religious Education, General Studies, Tutorial and Leisure and enrichment activities including extended project and sports leader awards.
+The Post-16 curriculum is based on AS and/or A2 level subjects plus a range BTEC National Diplomas and Subsidiary Diplomas There is also a core provision of Religious Education, General Studies, Tutorial and Leisure and enrichment activities including extended project and sports leader awards.

 The special needs of pupils are addressed by in-class support from a team of support Teachers and Teaching Assistants.
 The classroom teacher remains the lead professional and retains the overall management of the learning of each pupil.
 The specific expertise brought by teachers and teaching assistants in a support role will inform the decisions made by the classroom teacher in this area and their immediate assistance to the child experiencing difficulty will help learning occur as appropriate.
-Pupils receive support on an individual or small group basis in the Learning Support Base or EAL Base.
+Pupils receive support on an individual or small group basis in the Learning Support Base.

 We are fortunate to have a good proportion of staff willing and able to contribute to a range of extra curricular provision for pupils which parents support readily.
-There is an extensive programme of extended curriculum activities offered after school each day.
+There is an extensive programme of extended curriculum activities offered on a Monday afternoon.
+These range from snowboards to mini- enterprise.